Home

 This is a simple chemical salt - just like lithium carbonate or lithium citrate.

 LiOr has become a popular and successful supplement because it easily crosses the blood brain barrier.
-Supporters of LiOr based products argue that this makes it possible to get a therapeutic effect with a very small dose and therefore escape the risk of side effects.
+Supporters of LiOr based products argue that this makes it possible to get a therapeutic effect with a very small dose and therefore escape the risk of side effects that come from traditional lithium use.

-Thus symptoms of depression, mania or anxiety can be addressed without problems like weight gain, slowed thinking or kidney stress.
+Thus, symptoms of bipolar such as depression and mania, or anxiety, can be addressed without problems like weight gain, slowed thinking, or kidney stress.

 Various versions of LiOr are promoted heavily online and in health food stores and are often described as herbal lithium, natural lithium, or homeopathic lithium.